 Unlike most other crypto trading sites with almost non-existent owners, CoinSpot’s founder Russell Wilson has been actively participating in community forums, events and also appeared as a guest speaker in several newscasts.
 Because of his relentless work and expertise in this field, individuals in Australia have started to gain confidence in his cryptocurrency exchange website.

 What are Cryptocurrencies?

-For simplicity sake we’re going to explain what is cryptocurrency before we talk about how CoinSpot comes into all of this.
+For simplicity sake, we’re going to explain what is cryptocurrency before we talk about how CoinSpot comes into all of this.
 Since 1971 America stopped using gold to back their currencies along with many other countries, so how do we base what a currency is worth without basing it off something physical?
 Easy, you don’t.
-The only reason a strong currency such as the USD is worth what it is, is because everyone agrees it’s worth that much.
+The only reason a strong currency such as the USD is worth what it is because everyone agrees it’s worth that much.

 This is exactly the same thought process behind cryptocurrencies.
-While this does create opportunity for drastic instability there are also many benefits to using currencies that aren’t run by a centralised authority.
+While this does create an opportunity for drastic instability there are also many benefits to using currencies that aren’t run by a centralised authority.
 These benefits include:

-- It is all digital with built in cryptographic protocols, making transactions some of the most secure types.
+- It is all digital with built-in cryptographic protocols, making transactions some of the most secure types.

 - It is not controlled by any central authority.
 Meaning no one government has the ability to control or interfere with its value.

-- Just like paypal is easier than putting your entire bank details in, cryptocurrencies make it easy and secure to transfer ‘coins’ from exchanges to wallets.
+- Just like PayPal is easier than putting your entire bank details in, cryptocurrencies make it easy and secure to transfer ‘coins’ from exchanges to wallets.

 While cryptocurrencies dodge the need for exchange charges and transfer fees like most banks and institutions, most people expect and do pay a fee as they find it easier to use a third party exchange such as CoinSpot.